 - If you, or someone in your household has been unwell recently (this includes anyone that is self isolating), we kindly ask that you arrange for someone else to bring your pet to us.
 If this is not possible, please call us on 01285 861090 to discuss appropriate action.
 You should not travel to the clinic if you have covid symptoms, are self isolating or have tested positive until such a time as your isolation period has ended or your results come back as negative.

-– During this time, the practice is still operating on fewer staff than normal so please bear with us as we do our very best to care for your pets.
+- Due to school closures, it may mean the practice is operating on fewer staff than normal so please bear with us as we do our very best to care for your pets.